scaleflex/prestashop-cloudimage-plugin/README.md

   ![](docs/setting.png)
 - Step 4: Update configuration and activate the Module, then your site is ready to go.
   ![](docs/img.png)

+### Manual install from Github

+- Step 1: Download latest version
+- Step 2: Upzip the file and change the folder name to "cloudimage"
+- Step 3: Zip the file with the name "cloudimage.zip"
+- Step 4: In Admin to to Modules/Module Manager -> Upload the Zipped file

 ## Configuration
 - Activation: Enable/Disable the module